kschuler/turkAGL/README.md

 # turkAGL
 Templates for making artificial grammar learning experiments using the [jsPsych][1] library and [psiTurk][2].
 Written by Katie Schuler

-## Documentation
+## How to
-Visit the [turkAGL wiki][3] for documentation on how to use the turkAGL templates to run experiments on Amazon Mechanical Turk.
+Visit the [turkAGL wiki][3] for detailed instructions on how to modify and use the turkAGL templates to run experiments on Amazon Mechanical Turk.

 ## Issues and getting help
-- if you find a bug, please [create an issue](https://github.com/kschuler/turkAGL/issues)
+- if you find a bug, please [create an issue][4]
-- if you need help, please post your question on the [google group](https://groups.google.com/forum/#!forum/turkagl)
+- if you need help, please post your question on the [google group][5] so the rest of the lab members can benefit from the answer.

 ## Citations
 If you use these templates, please make sure you cite the nice people who make the packages they rely on: [jsPsych][6] and [psiTurk][7].